 Despite increasing public debate over the appropriateness of sex in advertising, sexual imagery and high status individuals continue to be used by marketers to sell products.

-However, answering why sex is so effective in advertising receives conflicting answers.
+However, answering why sexual imagery has proven so influential in advertising receives conflicting answers.
 Social constructionists argue that these consumer preferences are primarily shaped by people’s experiences within particular social, economic and historic contexts.
 Conversely, evolutionary psychologists argue that such stimuli satisfies ancient biological drives that evolved to prioritise useful social information.

 Ten adult rhesus macaques were used for the study, five of each sex.
 The monkeys participated in the experiment by interacting with a touch-screen interface within their enclosures.
 The monkeys were shown an image of a real-world brand logo, alongside an image of a monkey which formed the monkey adverts.